iamMehedi/PasscodeView/README.md

 ### XML Attributes
 - `numDigits` - Number of passcode digits
 - `masked` - If digits should be masked or not, `true` by default
+- `maskSymbol` - String symbol that should be used to mask digit.
+Circle by default.
 - `digitTextSize` - Size of the digits if fields are not masked, `14sp` by default
 - `digitElevation` - Elevation of each digit, only applicable for OS version >= Lollipop
 - `digitRadius` - radius for digit circle `16dip` by default